LeonardoBringel/solar-system-model/README.md

 * Illustrates the orbit of planets
 * Shows the different orbital speeds of the planets
 * Shows the difference in size of the planets
-* Display information about the selected planet/object
+* Display information about the selected planet/object based on [NASA Planetary Fact Sheets](https://nssdc.gsfc.nasa.gov/planetary/planetfact.html)

 ## 🚀 Technologies Used